 Auction items will be displayed in the front of the Still Exhibit Building.
 All Auction items must be displayed in this area to make it easier for people to see what is available.
-If the item to be auctioned off won at County Honors, it must be displayed in the Auction area with the large Green Honors Ribbon.
-(Make sure that you ask for the Green Honors Ribbon so that it can be displayed with your project.)

-Baked Goods intended as the Member's Auction item must be brought in the night of judging as specified in the baked goods guidelines in the fair book, Dept. 61, Sec 61, Youth Culinary Arts.
+Baked Goods intended as the member's Auction item must be brought in the night of judging as specified in the baked goods guidelines in the fair book, Dept. 61, Sec 61, Youth Culinary Arts.